KaNe23/wireguard-web-interface/README.md

-Simple webinterface to create wireguard connection to a server.
+### Simple webinterface to create wireguard connection to a server.

+The server assumes right now, that the wireguard interface is named `wg0` and the interface ip is: `10.200.100.1`.

+I've not yet implemented a way to search for these information.

 Prepare a neat little release:
 ```